Skip Navigation

 Return to main MCHbest page >>

 Overview.
-Wraparound services benefit families experiencing homelessness by providing comprehensive and coordinated support to address their complex needs, offering a holistic approach to care.
-Wraparound services play a crucial role in addressing the multifaceted challenges families experiencing homelessness face by supporting them on their journey towards stability and self-sufficiency.[1,2,3]
+Wrap-around services benefit homeless families by providing comprehensive and coordinated support to address their complex needs, offering a holistic approach to care.
+Wrap-around services play a crucial role in addressing the multifaceted challenges homeless families face by supporting them on their journey towards stability and self-sufficiency.[1,2,3]

 Evidence.
 Emerging Evidence.
 Strategies with this rating typically trend positive and have good potential to work.
 They often have a growing body of recent, but limited research that documents effects.
 However, further study is needed to confirm effects, determine which types of health behaviors and conditions these interventions address, and gauge effectiveness across different population groups.
 (Clarifying Note: The WWFH database calls this "mixed evidence").